dotmailer/dotdigital-magento2-extension-inventory/README.md

-# Dotdigital for Magento Inventory Management
+# Dotdigital for Inventory Management (Magento Open Source and Adobe Commerce)

 ## Requirements
 - This module requires the Dotdigitalgroup_Email module v4.16.0+